mpgirro/stalla/README.md

 # WIEN

-An RSS/Atom feed parser for extracting maximum Podcast metadata on the JVM
+An RSS 2.0 feed parser for extracting maximum Podcast metadata on the JVM

 ### ⚠️ Early development status warning